Advanced VGI Control to Maximize Battery Life and Use of Second-Life Batteries to Increase Grid Service and Renewable Power Penetration

 Project Benefits

 Project activities resulting in benefits include (1) developing accounting and settlement methods to recover personally owned electric vehicle workplace charging costs at military bases and other government workplaces, (2) managing charging for chargers behind the same meter as buildings to maximize service to drivers and minimize additions to monthly peak demand charges, and (3) determining costs and benefits of combining charging stations with solar generation and/or battery energy storage.
-These costs and benefits will be simulated for sites and conditions other than Los Angeles Air Force Base.
+These costs and benefits will be simulated for sites and conditions beyond the Los Angeles Air Force Base.

 Reliability